groonga/groonga/doc/source/reference/operations/geolocation_search.rst

 Here are use cases for Groonga's geolocation search:

 * You list McDonald's around a station.
-* You list KFS around the current location sort by distance from the current location in ascending order with distance.
+* You list KFC around the current location sort by distance from the current location in ascending order with distance.

 Here are not use cases: